Medical Policy

 Description/Scope

-This document addresses cryoneurolysis, a surgical procedure that creates a temporary nerve block through application of extreme cold to the selected site for treatment of various peripheral nerve pain conditions.
+This document addresses cryoneurolysis, a surgical procedure that creates a temporary nerve block through application of extreme cold to the selected site for treatment.

 Note: Please see the following related documents for additional information: